viktomas/godu/CONTRIBUTING.md

 ![godu architecture](godu_architecture.png)

 Main things to consider when implementing new functionality is packages, there are 3:
-* `core` - this is the true godu.
-Everything that does the main job is here.
-If godu wasn't CLI utility but GUI app, this package would ideally stay untouched
+* `files` - godu's file system representation and algorythms for making and changing the file tree structure
+* `commands` - application state representation and functions to change it, all based on the command design pattern
 * `interactive` - this is functionality connected to UI of the app
 * `main` - this contains main wiring + tcell.Screen related functionality, **this is the only package that is not expected to have 100% test coverage**

-#### Before doing significant changes to core (specially changing the main structures like File and State, please consult the change in form of Github Issue
+#### Before doing significant changes to `files` and `commands` packages (specially changing the main structures like File and State, please consult the change in form of Github Issue

 ## Main ideas
 ### State is immutable